ryrob30/mobile-services.en/help/windows-appstore/analytics/analytics.md

 >[!NOTE]
 >
->Adobe reserves the namespace " `a.`".
+>Adobe reserves the namespace `a.`.
 Aside from that small restriction, context data variables just need to be unique in your login company to avoid collisions.

 ## Products Variable {#section_AFBA36F3718C44D29AF81B9E1056A1B4}